cms-opendata-workshop/workshopqcd-2024-lesson-dataset-scouting/README.md

 There might be a tool somewhere, but if doing it by hand:

-1. Change questions, objectives and keypoints to
+1. Change questions (note the empty line after items), objectives and keypoints to
    ```
    :::::: questions
    - question 1
    - question 2

    ::::::

    :::::: objectives
    - objective 1
    - objective 2

    ::::::

    <!-- EPISODE CONTENT HERE -->